Our Review Process

 The American Diabetes Association (ADA) recommends moderate-intensity exercises for at least 150 mins or 2-½ hours in a week.
 (Magkos F et al, 2008).
 In alignment with this, participants were given fitness plans aimed at burning belly fat.
 This comprised 5-6 mins of warm-up (arm/hip rotations or forward bends), 3-4 mins of cool-down (basic back, quad, neck stretches) and a main workout of brisk walks, stair exercises & yogasanas combined with strength training for 30 to 60 minutes.

 A person with diabetes often tries several methods and a holistic approach to be able to achieve their goals of maintaining healthy blood sugar levels.
 Progressive resistance exercises could be one such way.
 Since they require high involvement from various muscle groups, these exercises use up a lot of sugar in the body as energy thus lowering the overall blood sugars in the blood.
 They also help to reduce fat.
 These exercises, however, need to be practiced with the help of a professional trainer so that you do not go too far.
 Engaging in gradual progression will help in building the muscles properly.
+Also know about reversing type 2 diabetes.

 Progressive resistance exercises help strengthen the muscles with the help of certain exercises against resistance – eventually making the muscles get stronger.
 These would be with the help of resistance bands, weights, weight machines, etc. Examples of these exercises would be deadlifts wherein you can increase the weight and the repetitions over a couple of days or weeks.